-

 SaskPower Litigation Update: Deadline for Public to Comment on Saskatchewan Rate Review Panel

-By: Glenn Wright, Associate – Procido LLP Procido LLP is acting for concerned citizens and three non-governmental organizations in two cases concerning electricity generation in Saskatchewan.
+By: Glenn Wright Procido LLP is acting for concerned citizens and three non-governmental organizations in two cases concerning electricity generation in Saskatchewan.
 Glenn Wright, Counsel with Procido LLP, is the lead litigator on each case.
-The first case, Dykstra et al v SaskPower et al, was filed in March of 2023…
+The first case, Dykstra et al v SaskPower et al, was filed in March of 2023 and challenges SaskPower’s decision…